mappls-api/mapmyindia-maps-vectorSDK-iOS/docs/v1.0.4/Home.md

 - Install libraries to your project which can be done in two ways either Manual or using Cocoapods.

   Manual Procedure:
-  -   Drag and drop the MapmyIndia Map SDK Framework (Mapbox.framework) to your project.
+  -   Drag and drop the MapmyIndia Map SDK Framework (MapmyIndia.framework) to your project.
 It must be added in embedded binaries.
   -   Drag and drop the `MapmyIndiaAPIKit` Framework to your project.
 It must be added in embedded binaries.
 It is a dependent framework.
   -   In the Build Phases tab of the project editor, click the + button at the top and select .New Run Script Phase..
-Enter the following code into the script text field: bash `${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/Mapbox.framework/strip-frameworks.sh`
+Enter the following code into the script text field: bash `${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/MapmyIndia.framework/strip-frameworks.sh`

   **Note:** History of frameworks can be found [here](https://github.com/MapmyIndia/mapmyindia-maps-vectorSDK-iOS#Version-History)